arnobt78/Cinemate-ReactWebsite/README.md

 ## To install Flowbite (TailwindCSS Framework)

-To install TailwindCSS, please check this instruction via their offical website: https://flowbite.com/docs/getting-started/quickstart/
+To install TailwindCSS, please check this instruction via their official website: https://flowbite.com/docs/getting-started/quickstart/

 ## To Use TMDB API (The Movie DB API)

-To use TMDB API, please check this instruction via their offical website: https://www.themoviedb.org/
+To use TMDB API, please check this instruction via their official website: https://www.themoviedb.org/

 You must create an account in TMDB then Generate an API key via your account: https://www.themoviedb.org/settings/api

-Which you will need it for your movie project to fetch the imdb movie information via TMDB server.
+You will need it for your movie project to fetch the IMDb movie information via TMDB server.

 For the info about how to build an image URL from TMDB server: https://developer.themoviedb.org/docs/image-basics